-- The breakdown is as follows: assignments 30%, term tests 40%, Embedded EthiCS surveys and assignments 5%, final exam/assessment 25%. - As mentioned above, only your best three assignment grades will count towards your final course grade, and each will be worth 10%. - Each of the two term tests will be worth 20%, and the final exam/assessment will be worth 25%. - If you earn less than 40% on the final exam/assessment, your overall grade may be reduced below 50.
+- As mentioned above, only your best three assignment grades will count towards your final course grade, and each will be worth 10%. - Each of the two term tests will be worth 20%, and the final exam/assessment will be worth 30%. - If you earn less than 40% on the final exam/assessment, your overall grade may be reduced below 50.